luctst/learn-javascript/docs/execution-context.md

 9. Finally all execution context are done the result of the `first` function is display and we can execute the code in the **global execution context**.

 ## Current errors
-This is a list of the main errors that you can meet when you use data types:
+This is a list of the main errors that you can meet when you use execution context:
 > **Note:** I'm not a wizard there is maybe some issue that you notice above so fell free to open an issue in the [github repo](https://github.com/luctst/learn-javascript) if you find a new error not mentioned above.